 Every time I left a country where I had spent several weeks alone, I felt like I was leaving a small piece of myself behind.

 Why?
 I can only guess.
 While alone, I was more open to my surroundings and so I had more interaction with people.
-Like the group of women who wanted a photo with me.
-Or the shop vendor who told me about her arrival to the city as a 3 year old exile.
-Or the kids with whom I played on the sand.
+Like the group of women who wanted a photo with me in India.
+Or the shop vendor who told me about her arrival to Buenos Aires as a 3 year old exile.
+Or the kids with whom I played on the sand in Laos.

 I also had more time to learn about the history, culture and lifestyle.